 • Mounting height is low

 The unique pull-up bars from Pullup & Dip prove that a fusion of several designs is possible.
 Therefore, in our range, we have pull-up bars for the garden and other outdoor areas.
 These bars can also be attached to trees and poles outdoors for mobile use, or they can be mounted on the wall at home.
 By simply turning it over, the pull-up bar becomes a dip bar.
 Ingenious!

 If you want more information about the different types of pull-up bars, the following article will give you all the information you need about buying pull-up bars.

 How do I manage more pull-ups?

-Now that we've had a look at the different materials, let's us move on to some practical issues.
-Since you are already motivated to find out about pull-up bars, we can assume that you have already tried some exercises in this direction, or at least intend to do so.
-Do you really want to get started?
-Then take some time to look at this summary of our Top 10 Tips!
+Let’s move on to some practical issues.
+Since we have your attention and you’re feeling motivated to find out more about pull-up bars, we can assume you have already tried some exercises in this direction – or intend to do so!
+Take a look at our Top 9 Tips!